TiyashaSen/arcade-tracking/README.md

 ## Development server

+Though the application has a production setup, for any development changes, following is the setup for local.
 Local setup: Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The application will automatically reload if changes is been made in any of the source files.
+For running of server.js, run `node server.js`

-Steps to run in local:

 ## Code scaffolding